apparat/apparat/doc/URL-DESIGN.md

 #### Text objects

-A [text based object](OBJECTS.md#text-objects) (e.g. an article, note, etc.) results from a raw text submission, so the object file is created from scratch.
+A [text based object](OBJECTS.md#text-objects) (e.g. an article, note, etc.) results from a raw text submission, so the object resource is created from scratch.
 The object name is built from

 1. the automatically assigned **[object ID](#object-ids)** and
 2. an optional [revision number](#object-revision), separated by a dash.

 An example could be `36704-1`.
-The object file will be saved using a lower-case `.md` (Markdown) file extension and also include a [language indicator](#language-indicator).
+The object resource will be saved using a lower-case `.md` (Markdown) file extension and also include a [language indicator](#language-indicator).

 #### Media objects